Terry-Thomas: British film years: 1956–1961

 In 1960 Terry-Thomas appeared as Raymond Delauney in School for Scoundrels, a film his biographer, Robert Ross, called "the definitive screen presentation of his frightfully well-mannered, well-read and well-educated lounge lizard: T-T the man as T-T the film star".
 He again appeared opposite Ian Carmichael, and they were joined by Alastair Sim and Janette Scott.
 Michael Brooke, writing for the British Film Institute, thought Terry-Thomas was "outstanding as a classic British bounder".
-CNN would list the performance among the top 10 British villains, stating, "generally found twirling his cigarette holder while charming the ladies — at least, when not swindling, cheating or behaving like an absolute rotter."
+CNN listed the performance among the top ten British villains, stating, "generally found twirling his cigarette holder while charming the ladies — at least, when not swindling, cheating or behaving like an absolute rotter."
 Later the same year he appeared in Make Mine Mink as Major Albert Rayne, a veteran of the Second World War who forms a gang of mink coat thieves with his female co-lodgers.
 When he made an appearance at a screening of the film in Dalston, north-east London, he was presented with a white mink waistcoat by a local furrier.

 In 1961 Terry-Thomas played Archibald Bannister in A Matter of WHO, which he described as "my first (fairly) serious role".
 He was joined in the film by his cousin's son Richard Briers, with Terry-Thomas noting that he provided "no nepotic help" in getting Briers the part.
 The film was not well received by the critics; an internal BBC memo described that in the UK the film was "murdered by the critics", although it was "something of a success" in America.
 By this time Terry-Thomas had decided to stop being a stand-up comedian and compere and instead concentrate solely on making films.
 He stopped appearing on television and radio shows of his own, declaring "it was the cinema for me and me for the cinema!"
 Having accumulated considerable experience by appearing in British films, he decided to try Hollywood, and moved to America.